Syedaaneesa/Bee-Friendly-Gardening/README.md

 # 🌿 Bee Friendly Gardening – Professional Gardening & Maintenance Services

-A custom WordPress site built for Bee Friendly Gardening, a brand focused on sustainable gardening, landscaping, and outdoor care.
-The design blends strong visuals with a solid technical structure to ensure fast performance, responsiveness, and SEO readiness.
+A fully custom WordPress website crafted for Bee Friendly Gardening, a brand dedicated to sustainable gardening, landscaping, and outdoor care.
+The design combines impactful visuals with a strong technical foundation to deliver speed, responsiveness, and SEO-optimized performance.
 ---

 ## 🖼️ Project Preview